The music box operad: Random generation of musical phrases from patterns: Operad structures

 \subsubsection{Abstract operators and intuition}

-From an intuitive point of view, an operad is an algebraic structure wherein each element can be seen as an operator having $|x|$ inputs and one output.
+From an intuitive point of view, an operad is an algebraic structure wherein each element $x$ can be seen as an operator having $|x|$ inputs and one output.
 Such an operator is depicted as

-where the inputs are at the bottom and the output at the top.
+where the inputs are at the bottom and numbered from $1$ to $|x|$, and the output is at the top.
 Given two operations $x$ and $y$ of $\Operad$, the partial composition $x \circ_i y$ is a new operator obtained by composing $y$ onto the $i$-th input of $x$.
 Pictorially, this partial composition expresses as